The Neuroscience of Love: Why Your Heart Hurts

 How Childhood Shapes The Neuroscience of Love In Adulthood

-If, on the other hand, you reached out and often felt ignored, dismissed, or shamed, your brain learned a different template.
-It may have internalized the belief, “When I require support, I risk being harmed,” or “Expressing my emotions causes others to withdraw.””
-The neuroscience of love is that the brain wires together the idea of love with a background fear of loss or criticism.
-As an adult, even small changes in someone’s tone can feel like proof that you are too much, not enough, or about to be abandoned.
+If, on the other hand, you reached out and often felt ignored, dismissed, or shamed, your brain learned a different templatelearned a different template.
+Longitudinal research tracking children from infancy into adulthood demonstrated that early caregiver responsiveness predicted adult attachment security and romantic relationship quality decades later (Fraley and Roisman, 2019).
+The mind may have internalized the belief, “When I require support, I risk being harmed,” or “Expressing my emotions causes others to withdraw.”
+The neuroscience of love is that the neural architecture wires together the idea of love with a background fear of loss or criticism.
+As an adult, even small changes in someone’s tone can register as proof that you are too much, not enough, or about to be abandoned.

 How Early Patterns Show Up In Your Body Today

-If early experiences taught you that love is unpredictable, the neuroscience of love shows up differently.
+If early experiences taught you that love is unpredictablelove is unpredictable, the neuroscience of love shows up differently.
 Your heart might start pounding the second your partner’s tone shifts.
 Your muscles might tense when someone says, We need to talk.
 You could notice a lump in your throat any time you want to bring up a concern.
-Your nervous system is not being dramatic; it is using the old map it has for what love usually feels like.
+Your nervous system is not being dramatic; it is using the old map it has for what love usually registers as.

 The beautiful part of the neuroscience of love is that these patterns are not fixed.
 Your brain can create a new map, but only if you first understand the one it is using now.